Sigmund Rolat: Monument controversy: From Those You Saved

-An international jury of 10 architects, artists, and curators chose The Monument May Be A Forest as the winning proposal, because the project represented the commemoration of the processual aspect rather than just using imposing physical presence, it is based on "notions of care, commitment, fragility and risk" as well as the actual act of sheltering the Jews and has the potential to spread the commemoration across time and space."
+An international jury of 10 architects, artists, and curators chose The Monument May Be A Forest as the winning proposal, because the project represented the commemoration of the processual aspect rather than just using imposing physical presence; it is based on "notions of care, commitment, fragility and risk" as well as the actual act of sheltering the Jews and has the potential to spread the commemoration across time and space."
 POLIN's deputy director Zygmunt Stępiński said it was a good opportunity for the museum, opening up space for an educational program that had the opportunity to spread across the country.
 He also considered it was more complex than just setting a monument in front of the museum.
 The architect of the POLIN Museum, Rainer Mahlamäki, one of the judges who voted for the trees, sees the winner of the competition as a new type of art and memorial as opposed to a monument.
 After the jury's decision had been published in April 2015, Sigmund Rolat denounced the design.
 In February 2016 Rolat invited the Israeli sculptor Dani Karavan to take on the project but he declined after he had read an article written by Freudmann and Heindl, in which they criticize the foundation and their course of action.
 In April 2016 Karavan announced that he accepted the commission to build the monument, thereby sparking another furor.
 To this day the monument for the Polish righteous gentiles has not been built.

 Awards and honors

-Sigmund Rolat has received numerous awards, including the title Patron of the Arts, Patron of Culture and the title Honorary Citizen of the City by officials in Częstochowa.
+Sigmund Rolat received numerous awards, including the title Patron of the Arts, Patron of Culture and the title Honorary Citizen of the city by officials in Częstochowa.

-On May 9, 2016 Rolat received The Jan Karski Humanitarian Award at the Consulate General of the Republic of Poland in New York City.
+On May 9, 2016, Rolat received The Jan Karski Humanitarian Award at the Consulate General of the Republic of Poland in New York City.
 The Award was established by The Polish-Jewish Dialogue Committee.

 In December 2014, in New York, he received the Remembrance Award from Yad Vashem Society's chair Leonard Wilf.

 In October 2014 Rolat was appointed the Honorary Professor at Jan Długosz University in his native Częstochowa.

-On September 19, 2013, Rolat was awarded Poland's highest honor for citizens who live abroad, the Commander's Cross with Star of the Order of Merit of the Republic of Poland for achievements in Polish-Jewish dialogue presented personally in New York City by President Bronislaw Komorowski.
+On September 19, 2013, Rolat was awarded Poland's highest honor for citizens who live abroad, the Commander's Cross with Star of the Order of Merit of the Republic of Poland for achievements in Polish-Jewish dialogue presented personally in New York City by President Bronisław Komorowski.

 In November 2013 he received the Spirit of Jan Karski Award at David S. Wyman Institute for Holocaust Studies 10th Anniversary Dinner.

-In recognition of his efforts at Polin, The Museum of the History of Polish Jews, President Lech Kaczynski honored him with the Commander's Cross of the Order of Merit of the Republic of Poland during the commemoration of the 65th anniversary of the Warsaw Ghetto Uprising on April 19, 2008.
+In recognition of his efforts at Polin, The Museum of the History of Polish Jews, President Lech Kaczyński honored him with the Commander's Cross of the Order of Merit of the Republic of Poland during the commemoration of the 65th anniversary of the Warsaw Ghetto Uprising on April 19, 2008.